kvvpl/simplerest/Readme.md

 the encoding (Content-Type) must be set to 'multipart/form-data' and the file must be uploaded as the part of name 'file' One can have a look at /upload.html for the sample upload page.

-All response returns HTTP status code (200, 400 or 500) together with JSON-like response that has 'message' field with detailed information.
+All response returns HTTP status code (200, 400 or 500) together with JSON response which contains 'message' field with detailed information.

 ## Assumption made